ga-curriculum/intro-to-asynchronous-programming/error-handling-with-try-catch/README.md

 ## What is a `try...catch` statement?

-The try/catch statement provides a way to handle errors that may occur in a block of code without stopping the execution of the entire script.
+The `try...catch` statement provides a way to handle errors that may occur in a block of code without stopping the execution of the entire script.

 ### `try`